 Dante then looked at the other sinners in the bolgia.
-He saw a sinner so afflicted with dropsy, which makes parts of the body swell up, that had his legs been cut off, he would have resembled a lute, a musical instrument that is shaped like a pear.
+He saw a sinner so afflicted with dropsy, which makes parts of the body swell up, that had his arms and legs been cut off, he would have resembled a lute, a musical instrument that is shaped like a pear.
 The sinner’s belly was enormous, in comparison with which his face was tiny.
 His mouth was open, in the manner of a person with a raging thirst and parched lips.

 “You there,” the sinner said, “you who are not being punished here — why, I do not know — look at me and know that my name is Master Adamo.
 In life, I was rich and I had everything I wanted.
 In death, I would love to have even one drop of water.
 In my mind I picture the streams of water in my homeland, and this tortures me even more than my dropsy does.